Euramsia/PersonalWebsite/content/posts/summer18.md

 [[yet to be edited and expanded]]

 Everybody has a wake-up call in his life.
 These can be very different things.
-For some it is people they meet, for some it is a new city, sometimes its a near-death experience.
-For me it was working for a summer in the Dolomites,.
+For some it is people they meet, for some it is livinh in a new city, sometimes its sd extreme as a near-death experience.
+For me it was working for a summer in the Dolomites.

 I had worked before, at home, at the farm of my parents, as an internship at my school, but never was it really focused.
 This changed when i decided against [iGEM 2018]({{< ref "iGEM.md" >}}) and for working as a waiter at the [Plattkofelhütte](https://de.wikipedia.org/wiki/Plattkofelhütte), also due to financial reasons.
 I expected it to be tough, but I was quite sure that I could do it, to be honest, I had little doubts that I could manage whatever was coming.
 Maybe I am just so sure about this because I have seen too little of the world yet.